memorysafety/website/content/en/initiative/ntp/ntp-work-plan.md

 **Milestone 5: Communications and Adoption Work**

 * Communicate about completed project
-* Do the work to switch Let’s Encrypt to using the new NTP implementation
 * Advocate for adoption by Linux distributions and others shipping NTP implementations

 Estimated timeline: 3 months